 Doing a cash-out refinance might make sense, especially with average mortgage rates of 3.6 percent on 30-year, fixed-rate mortgages and 2.9 percent on 15-year, fixed-rate mortgages, according to mortgage-rate aggregator Bankrate.4 Depending on where you live, you may be able to get an even lower rate if you have excellent credit and are willing to shop around.

 Cashing out your equity gives you more money to work with in retirement.
-A home equity loan or line of credit would also accomplish that goal, but you’ll pay a higher interest rate: about 4 to 5 percent, according to Bankrate.
+A home equity loan or line of credit would also accomplish that goal, but you’ll likely pay a higher interest rate.
 Any of these loans will let you make use of your home equity instead of just living in it.
 If possible, apply well before you retire; many people will find it easier to qualify based on their working income than based on their retirement income and assets.

 Fleming said continuing to make regular monthly mortgage payments but investing any excess income you would otherwise use to pay off your mortgage can be a good option for disciplined savers who are good at investing and for people who are uncomfortable without a lot of money in savings.
 The key is to invest in secure, long-term, high-yield investments that will give you a nest egg for making your mortgage payments in retirement.

 These investments might include low-cost Standard & Poor’s 500 stock index funds or dividend-paying stocks from blue-chip companies: the same things you’re likely already investing in for retirement.
 Keep in mind, though, that all equity investments involve risk.

 Getting rid of your mortgage payment in retirement with a reverse mortgage

 Besides doing a cash-out refinance or getting a home equity loan or line of credit, there’s another way to tap your home’s equity for retirement income: a reverse mortgage.